Ere Enari: Senior career

+Enari played two seasons for the Hurricanes, during which he played 27 games for the franchise.
+He left New Zealand as a Super Rugby champion after the Hurricanes won the title at the end of the 2026 Super Rugby Pacific season.

+Welsh club announced on 20 May 2026 that it had signed Enari ahead of the 2026–27 United Rugby Championship season.

 International

 Enari was a New Zealand Schoolboys representative in 2014 and also turned out for New Zealand Universities in 2015 touring Japan.
 He was involved with the New Zealand Under 20 team in 2016 where he worked with his future Canterbury head coach, Scott Robertson Missing out on World Cup selection in 2016, Enari became Vice Captain in 2017 and was a part of one of the most dominant Junior World Cup victories in decades.
 Unbeaten in the tournament and winning the final against England 64-17.

 On 2 June 2022, Enari – who is of Samoan and Māori descent – was named in the Manu Samoa squad for the first time.
 He made his international debut for Samoa on 2 July 2022 against Australia A in their first game of the 2022 Pacific Nations Cup, which they won 31–26.